timeparity/sms-sharepoint-twilio/README.md

+Send and Receive SMS from SharePoint using Twilio
+============================================================================

 SMS Gateway Connector (SMS Via SharePoint List) - CSOM Extensions!
-============================================================================

 This is the main repository for the SMS Gateway Conenctor Add-in extensions for SharePoint.